-The Office of Health Affairs has primary responsibility for the oversight of the six health institutions of The University of Texas System.
-Through the presidents of the institutions, the Office of Health Affairs has responsibility for the budgets, academic planning and programs, health care delivery, facilities planning and construction, and personnel (both academic and non-academic) of those institutions.
-The Office of Health Affairs and its six health institutions share a mission of education, clinical care, research, and community service.
+The Office of Health Affairs is responsible for the oversight of the UT System's health institutions.
+Through the presidents of the institutions, the Office of Health Affairs and guidance for their respective budgets, academic planning and programs, health care delivery, facilities planning and construction, and personnel (both academic and non-academic) matters.

 An important part of mission of The University of Texas System is to provide excellent, affordable and compassionate patient care through hospitals and clinics that are of central importance to programs of teaching, scholarship, research and service associated with medicine and related health sciences.

-More than 800 graduates of medical schools
+- More than 950 graduates of medical schools

-More than 160 graduates of dental schools
+- More than 370 graduates of dental schools